AriFordsham/GHCWiki/unlifted-data-types.md

 1. It's tempting to say that the `!` prefix operator is now just an identity operation with kind `B_UL -> B_UL`.
 That is, it just forces the existing kind inference machinery to infer an unlifted kind.
 But this would seem to break existing code that expects `!` not to affect kinds.

+1. Could the `Force` and `suspend` ideas from the non-B proposals help here?
+Perhaps.
+RAE doesn't fully understand `Force`.

 ## Proposal B4: Levity polymorphic functions